 Most desert camps involve a hotel pick up in Dubai, followed by a 4X4 dune bashing experience into

 a desert camp, where are a variety of sand sports are then on offer.
-Dune boarding is a hot favourite,
+Sand Dunes boarding is a hot favourite,

-along with the unique experience of riding a camel (definitely ride your camels here, not the
+along with the unique experience of a camel ride (definitely ride your camels here, not the

 overpriced tourist traps on the beach) and falconry displays.